· 9 min read ·

 Procedure

-Tip: Stash the AP somewhere secure while the truck is at the shop.
+Tip: stash the AP somewhere secure while the truck is at the shop.
 I toss mine in the center console.

 Reloading the Tune (Reinstall)